 A chance to relax, unwind, and travel will allow you to figure out the next steps.
 (I quit my agency job and went freelance after a trip to Australia.
 I also came up with the idea for Creative Boom while backpacking around the Greek Islands.)
 Time away gives you the creative breathing space to chew over ideas and understand where your heart belongs.

 Become a freelancer

-If agency life just isn't for you, then why not go it alone?
-Bear in mind, freelancing isn't a walk in the park.
+If agency life isn't for you, then why not go it alone?
+Bear in mind; freelancing isn't a walk in the park.
 It's tough.
 And you'll probably work harder than you do in your agency job.
-Unless, of course, you've spotted a niche in your local market where demand is extremely high and supply is low (software developers in Manchester, I'm talking to you!).
+Unless, of course, you've spotted a niche in your local market where demand is exceptionally high, and supply is low (software developers in Manchester, I'm talking to you!).

-Although you'll often push yourself to your limits, and sometimes have to work seven days a week, you'll find that all that money is going into your own back pocket.
-And, for the most part, freedom really does exist for you.
-You're your own boss, and you – and only you – can determine what happens next...
+Although you'll often push yourself to your limits, and sometimes have to work seven days a week, you'll find that all that money is going into your back pocket.
+And, for the most part, freedom does exist for you.
+You're your own boss, and you – and only you – can determine what happens next.